Patient education: Endometriosis (Beyond the Basics)

 The best treatment depends on your future plans to become pregnant and what symptoms are most bothersome.

-Nonsteroidal antiinflammatory drugs — Nonsteroidal antiinflammatory drugs (NSAIDs) are a type of pain medicine that can help to relieve the pain caused by endometriosis.
-The medicine works by stopping the release of prostaglandins, one of the main chemicals responsible for painful menstrual periods.
+Nonsteroidal antiinflammatory drugs — Nonsteroidal anti-inflammatory drugs (NSAIDs) are a type of pain medicine that can help to relieve the pain caused by endometriosis.
+The medicine works by stopping the release of prostaglandins, one of the main chemicals responsible for pain in general as well as painful menstrual periods.
+Starting these medications one to two days before your period works best to prevent prostaglandin production and therefore reduce pain.
+It may take some time, and several doses, for the NSAIDs to block the prostaglandin production and reduce pain.
 NSAIDs do not shrink or prevent the growth of endometriosis.

 Most NSAIDs are available without a prescription, including: